-Teaching methods and styles are much different in graduate business school than in related undergraduate programs.
+Teaching methods and styles are much different in graduate business school.

 While most graduate business programs strive for a balance between research productivity and teaching quality, it is important to understand what your academic experience will be like in any given program.

 Ask the admissions office if you can set up time with faculty to learn more about a school’s curriculum, class size, and teaching styles.
 Some questions you might want to ask include: